SnoweGnome/SnoweGnome/README.md

 ## WELCOME ! !
 <img width="850" height="293" alt="7eddf1b3752964bea2b2b6fb6f2244e6" src="https://github.com/user-attachments/assets/3518121b-01c4-47d8-a40e-48f650bc93b6" />

-**Main Information abt Me**: I go by many names: Jinx, Bee, John, Joey, etc. but I prefer and mainly use Jinx.
+**Main Information abt Me**: I go by many names: Jinx, Bee, John, Joey, etc. but I prefer and mainly use Jinx or Bee.
 I go by any pronouns although she/her is what is used most on me so it's what I'm most used to.
 I'm 14 years old currently and my birthday is January 11th.
 INFP 4w5 for anyone curious and I'm a capricorn(sun sign), leo(moon sign), and honestly forgot what my rising was lol.
-I'm also Bisexual(fluctuating pref.) and librafem.
-I've had an interest in Mickey Mouse & Friends for around 7 months now, but have been an Epic Mickey fan for longer.
+I'm also Bisexual(fluctuating pref.) and .
+I've had an interest in Mickey Mouse & Friends for around 8 months now, but have been an Epic Mickey fan for longer.
 I have ASD.

 **PonyTown Info:** I'm open to short RPs and conversations, and I'm very likely to accept ur friend request if we talk.
 I recommend trying to PM me as I'm more likely to see ur message that way.
 I am normally either near spawn or in the bakery.
 I'm either by myself or with my friends and would love to talk!
 I'm either cosplaying Mickey, Oswald, Spike The Bee, José Carioca, or Panchito Pistoles.